karlseguin/http.zig/readme.md

     // options for tweaking request processing
     .request = .{
-        // Maximum body size that we'll process.
+        // Maximum request body size that we'll process.
 We can allocate up
         // to this much memory per request for the body.
 Internally, we might
         // keep this memory around for a number of requests as an optimization.
         .max_body_size: usize = 1_048_576,

+        // When set, if request body is larger than this value, the body won't be
+        // eagerly read.
+The application can use `req.reader()` to create a reader
+        // to read the body.
+Prevents loading large bodies completely in memory.
+        // It makes no sense to set this > `max_body_size`.
+        .lazy_read_size: ?usize = null,

         // This memory is allocated upfront.
 The request header _must_ fit into
         // this space, else the request will be rejected.